hjr3/hjr3.github.io/_posts/2015-07-22-creating-a-multi-echo-server-using-rust-and-mio.md

 published: true
 ---

 This is my second blog post in a series about async IO.
-You may want to read [first blog post][first blog post] if you are not familar with epoll/kqueue implementations.
+You may want to read [first blog post][first blog post] if you are not familar with mio or epoll/kqueue implementations.

 ## Basic Setup